 That gut-wrenching feeling when the time is clicking away, the deadline is approaching and they HAD to correct a mistake.
 They literally threw away all copies printed thus far, corrected the mistake, and restarted the printing process.
 Finally, at about 11:30 a.m., someone hurriedly came in the lockup room with the crop report.
 They handed each one of us the report, still warm from the printer.

 the nuclear weapon codes

 Once we finished with the lockup experience, it was back to the capitol where we met with congressional offices.
 As a group, we met with all eight Minnesota congressional offices.
 One that was of particular interesting was Rep. John Kline.
-Rep. John Kline was in the military before he was elected to congress.
-When in the military, Rep. Kline carried the briefcase containing the secret codes used for detonation of nuclear weapons for President Ronald Reagan.
+Rep. John Kline was in the military before he was elected to Congress.
+When in the military, Rep. Kline carried the briefcase containing the secret codes used for the detonation of nuclear weapons for President Ronald Reagan.
 Kind of scary and eery when you think about it.

 |Washington Monument – under repair from